Want to know why the Stamina InMotion Rower is one of the best rowing machines under $100?

 The single piston also helps to create an even, smooth row that is sometimes a complaint of the dual-piston rowers.

-On a dual-piston rower there are two arms, each controlled by separate hydraulic pistons.
-It can sometimes be difficult to get each arm at the exact same resistance or sometimes one piston may wear out faster than the other.
+On a dual-piston rower there are two arms, each controlled by separate hydraulic-pistons.
+It can sometimes be difficult to get each arm at the exact same resistance and sometimes one piston may wear out faster than the other.

 With a single piston rower, like the Stamina InMotion Rower, you do not have to worry about this happening.